Nathan Healy

 Frequently Asked Questions

-Palmetto’s LightReach is an all-inclusive solar lease — one monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-There is no upfront cost.
-For a typical 9.72 kW system in Abilene, the estimated monthly lease payment is approximately $125/month.
+With Palmetto’s LightReach lease program, Abilene homeowners can go solar with no upfront cost.
+One simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+For a typical 9.72 kW system, the estimated monthly payment is approximately $125/month — often less than your current electricity bill, so savings can start immediately.